 Safe Use Of Loperamide With Other Drugs

-Specific Imodium drug interactions can lead to serious health conditions and even death.
-The most hazardous medicines include Zantac, cholestyramine, opioid pain medications, ritonavir, and medicines that affect the heart rhythm.
+Specific Loperamide drug interactions can lead to serious health conditions and even death.
+The most hazardous medicines include opioid pain medications and medicines that affect the heart rhythm.

-Some substances can increase the effectiveness of loperamide and subsequently lead to Imodium overdose.
+Some substances can increase the effectiveness of loperamide and subsequently lead to Loperamide overdose.
 Overdosing on loperamide can be fatal.
-It is especially common among those who are dissatisfied with how long Imodium lasts or abuse the drug to get euphoric.
-Extremely high doses of loperamide can lead to severe liver problems, vomiting, and heart attacks.
+It is especially common among those who are dissatisfied with how long Loperamide’s effects last.
+Extremely high doses of Loperamide can lead to severe liver problems, vomiting, and heart attacks.